 We often associate to the histogram the frequency polygon.
-It is a polygonal curve such as the surface contained between this curve and the x-axis is equal to the surface of the histogram.
-It is a polygonal curve such as the surface contained between this curve and the axis of abscissa is equal to the surface of the histogram.
+It is a polygonal curve so that the surface contained between this curve and the x-axis is equal to the surface of the histogram.
 It is obtained by joining the midpoints of the tops of the rectangles of the histogram.
 For the first and the last class, two fictitious classes of frequency zero are created for this purpose.